terraform-community-modules/tf_aws_rds/README.md

 - `copy_tags_to_snapshot` - copy all tags from RDS database to snapshot (default `true`)
 - `backup_retention_period` - backup retention period in days (default: 0), must be `> 0` to enable backups
 - `backup_window` - when to perform DB snapshot, default "22:00-03:00"; can't overlap with maintenance window
-- `tags` - A mapping of tags to assign to the resource.
+- `tags` - A mapping of tags to assign to the DB instance

 ## Outputs